AMERICAN VOICES - The Televised Journey of 150 New Songs!

 Vocalists and musicians, that pledge as performers, can record up to three versions of each of the 150 songs.
 Fans, from across the country, will then vote on their favorite versions of the songs, on YouTube playlists dedicated to each song.
 The top five vote getters, for each song, then get to perform a final version of the song, that can only be viewed and voted on by people (no bots or Russian hackers please) that pledged as super voting fans.
 The winners of the super fan vote for each song will then record the release version of that song.
 Each song will be recorded at the recording studio Epigram Records feels is best suited for that particular song.

 All along the way, we will have television crews out interviewing interesting performers, as well as, critics, songwriters, recording engineers, producers and Epigram Records staffers.
-Again, while some of the television programming produced by these crews will be available on YouTube and other social media, only people pledging as super voting fans will have access to the super-premium, exclusive-channel, stuff.
+Again, while some of the television programming produced by these crews will be available on YouTube and other social media, only people pledging as super voting fans will have access to super-premium, exclusive-channel shows, like our flagship show American Voices.

 Digital downloads of the 150 songs will be continuously released throughout the year, as they are completed in the recording studio (so fans will constantly have something to look forward to).
 At the end of the year the songs will be appropriately grouped together and released in a variety of audio formats along with a DVD documentary of the whole wonderful journey.